danilofuchs/pug/README.md

 Ever written `flutter pug get` instead of `flutter pub get`?

-Use this to start do get what you really need.
+Use this to get what you really need.

 ### Installation